Alpkant/PyTorch-Tutorial/README.md

 https://pytorch.org/tutorials/
 https://pytorch.org/docs/stable/index.html

 If students want to use Keras I recommend the links below.
 My knowledge about the Keras is limited but I used these resources when I learned Keras.
-If you know good tutorials you are welcome to contribute.
+If you know more good tutorials you are welcome to contribute.
 https://keras.io/guides/
 https://github.com/fchollet/keras-resources